miestasmia/Perdyshot/README.md

 * Installer with dependency checker
 * More premade configuration files for different themes/distros
 * Support for uploading (with support for custom destinations using an API configuration system)
+* Support for image manipulation (using a built-in editor or an external)